bosbase/bosbase/README.md

 [BosBase](https://github.com/bosbase/bosbase) is an open source Go backend(Base on pocketbase):
 AI-driven development: Use AI to work with Bosbase and bring your creative ideas to life.
 Bosbase is a development platform for AI-driven automated operations.
-Start your project with a database, Authentication, instant APIs, Realtime subscriptions, Storage, and Vector.
+Start your project with a database, Authentication, instant APIs, Realtime subscriptions, Storage, and Vector and Wasm

 ## Multi-node deployments with PostgreSQL